 The Chord distributed hash table (DHT) is well-known and often used to implement peer-to-peer systems.
 Chord peers find other peers, and access their data, through a ring-shaped pointer structure in a large identifier space.
 Despite claims of proven correctness, i.e., eventual reachability, "Using lightweight modeling to understand Chord" (Pamela Zave; ACM SIGCOMM Computer Communication Review, 42(2):50-57, April 2012) has shown that the Chord ring-maintenance protocol is not correct under its original operating assumptions.
 Not one of the seven claimed invariants is actually an invariant.

 Until recently it was not known whether Chord could be made correct under the same operating assumptions, and with the same efficiency.
-A correct and efficient version of Chord is presented in "Reasoning about identifier spaces: How to make Chord correct" (Pamela Zave; IEEE Transactions on Software Engineering, to appear 2017, DOI 10.1109/TSE.2017.2655056).
+A correct and efficient version of Chord is presented in "Reasoning about identifier spaces: How to make Chord correct" (Pamela Zave; IEEE Transactions on Software Engineering, 43(12):1144-1156, December 2017, DOI 10.1109/TSE.2017.2655056).
 See erratum below.
 The contributions of the paper include: